Ask a Motorcycle Thief

-So earlier this week, the guys over at RideIt had an idea: solicit a motorcycle thief to do one of their Ask Me Anythings, better known as a Reddit AMA.
+So, earlier this week, the guys over at RideIt had an idea: solicit a motorcycle thief to do one of their Ask Me Anythings, better known as a Reddit AMA.
 First answered by a cop in London and later an actual bike thief from the United States, the results are positively illuminating.
 Here, we’ve edited the material into something linear and easily digestible.
 It’s a must-read if you don’t want your bike to get stolen.

 The original Ask Me Anything request reads:

 - what type of motorcycles did you target and why?

 - what's the best type of security system we can get for our motorcycles?

 - how and where should we position chain locks on our bikes so you don't take bolt cutters to them? how easy is it to cut high quality locks?

 - what deters you the most? as in when you see a motorcycle and analyze it for a steal,

 - what makes you go "no, not that one."

 - what does a gallon of bleach taste like after you swallow it?

 Let’s look at the responses from the cop first: